joseph-palmer/CMEECourseWork/Week7/README.md

 │   ├── profileme2.py : More efficient profiling in python
 │   ├── profileme.py : Profiling in python
 │   ├── regexs.py : Demonstration of regular expressions in python
-│   ├── run_fmr_R.py : Runs the fmr.R : b'' script using subprocess - practicle
+│   ├── run_fmr_R.py : Runs the fmr.R : The R script for the os problem 2 python ' script using subprocess - practicle
 │   ├── runLV.sh : Runs the two LV scripts (LV1.py and LV2.py) '
 │   ├── scipy1.py : An introduction script to scipy
 │   ├── subprocess_tutorial.py : tutorial on using subprocess